 The ethnic composition of the Dominican Republic consists of two primary people groups: Dominicans and Haitian-Dominicans.
-The majority of the population (73%) is Dominican, a racial mixture of black, white, and South American ancestry.
-Haitian-Dominicans make up the largest minority and include refugees, illegal aliens, and second- and third- generation descendents of migrant sugarcane workers brought over from Haiti in the mid-1900s.
+The majority of the population is Dominican, a racial mixture of Afro-Caribbean, Indigenous Caribbean, and European ancestry.
+Haitian-Dominicans make up the largest minority and include refugees, undocumented immigrants, and second- and third- generation descendents of migrant sugarcane workers brought over from Haiti in the mid-1900s.
 The majority of Haitian-Dominicans, even though they were born in the country, are not recognized as citizens by the government and therefore have no access to social services such as education or health care.
 There is much racial strife and prejudice between these two co-existing people groups.

 While under Spanish rule during the 15th and late 19th centuries, the Dominican Republic employed the social system known as the caste system, categorizing people by their skin color.
 Remnants of this stratification remain to this day.
 Even though an estimated 90 percent of the contemporary Dominican population has African ancestry, most Dominicans do not self-identify as black.
 Haitian-Dominicans, regarded as black by Dominicans, occupy the bottom of the caste system and are often the target of racial prejudice.

-Both Dominicans and Haitian-Dominicans are hardworking, relational, and community oriented, often forming strong bonds with their families and neighbors.
+Both Dominicans and Haitian-Dominicans are vibrant, relational, and community oriented, often forming strong bonds with their families and neighbors.

 The official language in the Dominican Republic is Spanish.

-The population of the Dominican Republic is 95 percent Christian—Catholicism accounting for 87 percent, and Protestant at 4 percent.
-Voodoo, considered the official religion of Haiti, is also quite prevalent in the Haitian-Dominican communities though there is no census documentation.
+The population of the Dominican Republic is 95 percent Christian, with Catholicism accounting for most of that number, and Protestantism making up the remaining portion.
+Voodoo, considered an official religion of Haiti, is also quite prevalent in the Haitian-Dominican communities though there is no census documentation.

 The Way of Life